 - Complete the following pre-requisite course with a grade of “C” or higher:

-Note: In addition to the prerequisite course listed above, students must complete the chemistry requirement of either a high school-level chemistry course of at least one semester or a college-level chemistry course of at least three semester hours before they are eligible to begin Veterinary Technology classes.
+- Chemistry requirement of either a high school-level chemistry course of at least one semester or a college-level chemistry course of at least three semester hours before they are eligible to begin Veterinary Technology classes.

 Veterinary Technology Program - Observation Form for Prospective Students

 To be completed by the student and signed by the participating Veterinarian or Veterinary Technician.